personalaccount/quant/README.md

 ##Market Simulator

+ - market-simulator.py

+Small market simulator that executes market orders using historic market data, in order to calculate statistics on the performance of the selected strategy.

 Uses [QSTK Library](www.wiki.quantsoftware.org)

 QSTK Copyright:
-    The QuantSoftware ToolKit (QSTK) is released under the New BSD License as follows:
+- The QuantSoftware ToolKit (QSTK) is released under the New BSD License as follows:
   Copyright (c) 2011, 2012, Georgia Tech Research Corporation (GTRC) All rights reserved.

 QSTK Dependencies
 - numpy >= 1.6.1,